 Cephalotus follicularis is the single specie of the genus Cephalotus and they call it the pitcher plant.
-The adapted leaves form the pit-fall traps and many names exist for this plant, including, flycatcher plant, Albany pitcher plant, the moccasin plant and the Western Australian pitcher plant.
+The adapted leaves form the pit-fall traps and many names exist for this plant, including, the flycatcher plant, the Albany pitcher plant, the moccasin plant, and the Western Australian pitcher plant.

 Western Australian Pitcher Plant is low growing, small herbaceous variety.
 Its underground rhizomes produce the emerging evergreen leaves that are simple with a whole leaf blade and laze at ground level.
 The tiny insectivorous leaves look like moccasins that look like pitchers and build up in dark red color when the light level is high, but remain green in a shadier environment.
 The foliage appears like a basal collection with the adapted leaf blades facing out.
 These leaves offer the group its exclusive form.
 It has a height of about 20 cm.

 You can find the Western Australian Pitcher Plant in the southern coastal regions of the southwest botanical region of Australia; recorded in the Warren (bio-geographic region), the Esperance Plains and the southern Jarrah Forest.
 It grows in damp boggy sands found in swamps or along creeks and streams, but can also survive in less humid situations.